 Another method is to do this with tweezers trying to get an opening at one end

 The last method is just taking a small knife or scalpel and cutting around the seed till the seed shell breaks off, but you should be very careful not to damage the seedling if it is still alive.

-After selecting the best autoflowering seeds you have two options: putting them right in soil or germinating on wet paper towel.
-In this guide I will show the second method.
+After selecting the best autoflowering seeds you have two options: putting them right in soil or germinating on wet paper towels.
+In this guide, I will show the second method.

-You will need a container, clear water and paper towels.
-For this autoflower seed germination guide I chose to document one of my micro grows with a yogurt container as a pot, but the principles are all the same for any grow and the basic germination methods stay the same!
-The seeds I used was Sweet Seeds – Fast Bud #2 , the soil was a basic potting soil with balanced N-P-K and I used tap water.
+You will need a container, clear water, and paper towels.
+For this autoflower seed germination guide, I chose to document one of my micro grows with a yogurt container as a pot, but the principles are all the same for any grow and the basic germination methods stay the same!

-- So take your container (in my case a plastic food storage box) and clean it properly so that there are no dust or any other contaminants inside it.
+- So take your container (in my case a plastic food storage box) and clean it properly so that there is no dust or any other contaminants inside it.

 - Gently take your selected cannabis seeds and put them inside the wet paper towel and fold it on them.
 After the folding gently push that towel on the seeds so they come in full contact with it.

 - Put the lid on the container and put it in a dark environment where the ideal temperature should be around 27 degrees Celsius.

 - Let those seeds germinate for two to three days depending on the strain and quality of the seed.
 You need to check your humidity dome twice a day as it can quickly dry out and kill those seeds.